How to stay safe while self-isolating, including advice on scams and abuse.

 If you're having surgery or a procedure there are things you might need to do:

 If you have symptoms of coronavirus, or a member of your household does, you must let your doctor or clinician know before attending your appointment.
-You must also let your doctor or clinician know if you've been advised to self-isolate by the test and trace service.

-If you have health conditions which make you extremely vulnerable to coronavirus and have been advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.
+If you have health conditions that make you extremely vulnerable to coronavirus and have ever been advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.